 Finally, you should avoid feeding any bugs you catch outside or in your house.
-These bugs could contain parasites, diseases, or expose your frog to pesticides.
+These bugs could contain parasites and diseases or expose your frog to pesticides.
 They can make your frog very ill.

 Here is a list of foods to avoid feeding your frog:

 - Food made for other animals (e.g. kibble)

 - Prey larger than the distance between the frog’s eyes

 You now know everything you need to know about what do frogs eat.